bobhaotian/bobhaotian/README.md

 - 👋 Hi, I’m Robert Bao
 - 👀 I’m interested in Racing Cars, Soccer, music and Coding etc.
 - 🌱 I’m currently learning Computer Science in UW
-- 💞️ I’m looking to collaborate on Software development and System Design
+- 💞️ I’m looking to collaborate on Software development and AI developent and research
 - 📫 How to reach me: bobhaotian@gmail.com

 <!---